SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-powerbi.md

 * Select **Workspace access**
 * Enter the name of your recently created service principal application and grant the *Member* or *Admin* permission

 Only workspaces granting access to the service principal application can be browsed from within DataHub.
-Once the workspace is available you can publish reports to it and access it in DataHub.
+Once the workspace is available, you can publish reports to it and access it in DataHub.

 ### Setting up the connection in DataHub